 Providers may charge fees to parents according to a sliding scale, ranging from $40 to $300 per month.

-According to the National Institute for Early Education Research (NIEER), Alabama served 6% of all four-year-olds in its state preschool program in 2009-2010.
+According to the National Institute for Early Education Research (NIEER), Alabama served only 6% of all 4-year-olds in its state preschool program in 2012-2013.